About cervical screening

 Cervical cancer is very rare in women younger than 25.
 But changes in the cells of the cervix are quite common in this age group.
 These changes often return to normal and are less likely to develop into cancer.
 So screening them leads to unnecessary treatment and worry.

-Researchers have worked out that screening younger women leads to more harms than benefits.
+Researchers have found that screening younger women leads to more harm than benefit.

 Why are there differences between the UK nations?